-If you want to run email with your domain, you need to use the MX Record.
+If you want to run emails with your domain, you need to use the MX Record.

 With the MX record you specify the address of your mail server.
-Additionally you need an A record which resolves the address to the correct IP address.
-You can easily find out the IP address of your server..
+Additionally you need an A record which converts the address to the correct IP address.
+You can easily find out the IP address of your server in your customer center.

 Example of an MX Record:

 An MX record that points the domain to the mail server "mail.example.tld".
-One usually sets the priority as 10:
+Usually the priority is set to 10:

 CNAME records are used for domain forwarding.
-You specify a different domain as a value, this will be redirected to this domain.
+You specify a different domain at "value", to which should be forwarded.
 If a CNAME record is set, only TXT records are allowed in the remaining DNS records.

 Example of CNAME records:

-A CNAME record that points the main domain "www.beispiel.tld" to the domain "example2.tld".
+A CNAME record that redirects the main domain "www.example.tld" to the domain "example2.tld".

 - confirm domain ownership in order to use it with external services (e.g. Google Search Console)